vlstill/presentations/dtedi/pres.md

 ## Efficient Exploration of State Space II

 *   even with hiding of local actions, DIVINE explores state space eagerly
-    *   many interleaving can have same results because threads do not actually interact
+    *   many interleavings can have the same results because threads do not actually interact

     . . .